wellcomecollection/docs/rfcs/036-holdings-records/README.md

     We will not include 854/864 or 855/865; these are used rarely and I don't want to model the distinction between holdings/supplementary materials/indexes in the initial implementation.

-*   The `locations` list will contain:

-    *   A digital location using field 856 if the location in fixed field 40 is `elro` (online)
-    *   A physical location using fixed field 40 for the location type/label, and 949 for the shelfmark.
+*   The `locations` list will contain a physical location using fixed field 40 for the location type/label, and 949 for the shelfmark.

 *   For now, we won't add any identifiers.
     We could add them as h-prefixed Sierra IDs, but I don't see much use of those identifiers -- usually people use the b number when discussing the associated holdings record.